CryberX/support/README.md

-# support
+# DISCLAIMER!
-Using TeamViewer and Shell code.
+This project uses TeamViewer and other code forked or created by us.
+XCVzolda (aka the creator of CryberX) is not at fault when you missuse the project!